-Designated Group: An EME or QSE which is at last 51% owned by: EME QSE
+Designated Group: An EME or QSE which is at last 51% owned by: EME √ QSE √

-Black people '
+Black people

 Black people who are youth

 Black people who are women

 Black people with disabilities

 Black people living in rural or underdeveloped areas or townships

 Cooperative owned by black people

 Black people who are military veterans

-OR -
+OR

 Any EME

 Any QSE

 8. DECLARATION WITH REGARD TO COMPANY/FIRM

 8.1 Name of company/firm:

 8.2 VAT registration number:

 8.3 Company registration number:

 8.4 TYPE OF COMPANY/ FIRM

 Partnership/Joint Venture / Consortium One person business/sole propriety Close corporation Company (Pty) Limited [TICK APPLICABLE BOX]

 8.5 DESCRIBE PRINCIPAL BUSINESS ACTIVITIES

+55556
-8.6 COMPANY CLASSIFICATION

-Manufacturer Supplier Professional service provider Other service providers, e.g. transporter, etc. [TICK APPLICABLE BOX]

-8.7 Total number of years the company/firm has been in business:

-8.8 I/we, the undersigned, who is / are duly authorised to do so on behalf of the company/firm, certify that the points claimed, based on the B-BBE status level of contributor indicated in paragraphs1.4 and 6.1 of the foregoing certificate, qualifies the company/ firm for the preference(s) shown and I / we acknowledge that:
+8.6 COMPANY CLASSIFICATION Manufacturer Supplier Professional service provider Other service providers, e.g. transporter, etc. [TICK APPLICABLE BOX] 8.7 Total number of years the company/firm has been in business: 8.8 I/we, the undersigned, who is / are duly authorised to do so on behalf of the company/firm, certify that the points claimed, based on the B-BBE status level of contributor indicated in paragraphs 1.4 and 6.1 of the foregoing certificate, qualifies the ii) The preference points claimed are in accordance with the General Conditions as iii) In the event of a contract being awarded as a result of points claimed as shown in paragraphs 1.4 and 6.1, the contractor may be required to furnish documentary proof company/ firm for the preference(s) shown and I / we acknowledge that:

-i) The information furnished is true and correct;

-The preference points claimed are in accordance with the General Conditions as indicated in paragraph 1 of this form;